- Entertainment and Media»

 I rarely venture to the cinema hall or multiplex to see a movie which is advertised with a poster of a man holding a gun.
-I don’t like violence and I felt after seeing the advertised hoardings of ‘Gangs of Wasseypur’ that it would be a film with mindless violence and very little story line.
-My girl friend a comely lass however was insistent that I see the movie with her on a date and so it was.
-I entered the hall with some apprehension, but came out a very satisfied man.
+I don’t like violence and I felt after seeing the advertised hoardings of ‘Gangs of Wasseypur’ that it would be a film with mindless violence and very little storyline.
+My girlfriend a comely lass, however, was insistent that I see the movie with her on a date and so it was.
+I entered the hall with some apprehension but came out a very satisfied man.
 Yes!
-There was violence and killings, but all these were beautifully integrated by the director in one hell of a story that did keep me spell bound for most of the time.
+There were violence and killings, but all these were beautifully integrated by the director in one hell of a story that did keep me spellbound for most of the time.

-The film is directed by Anural Kashyapa.
-Who is Anurag kashyap?
+The film is directed by Anurag Kashyapa.
+Who is Anurag Kashyap?
 He is the man who earlier gave the hits Dev D and Gulaal.
 He is a sensitive director who is also in the news for having divorced his wife and a daughter to marry Kalki Koechlin.

 The undercurrent of the movie is the gang war of the Don’s who control the mining industry.
 This was so during the days of the Raj and it continues today.
 The story revolves around a Pathan played by Manoj Bajpai who seeks revenge for the murder of his father.
 It’s a unique revenge as he does not wish to kill his enemy, but make him suffer.